netiam/contrib-rest/README.md

 ## Transactions

-The plugin does support transactions over Sequelize `cls` namespaces.
-It does not enforce transactions as you might use a database engine w/o transaction support.
+This plugin does support transactions via [`sequelize cls`](http://sequelize.readthedocs.org/en/latest/docs/transactions/#automatically-pass-transactions-to-all-queries) namespaces.
+However, it does not enforce transactions as you might use a database engine w/o any support for transactions.

 **How to**